Adapt and Stabilize, Then Learn and Optimize: A New Approach to Adaptive LQR: Related work

 \subsubsection{Cost-biased/optimism in the face of uncertainty}

 The cost-biased, or Optimism in the Face of Uncertainty (OFU), approach is another indirect adaptive control approach.
 The original goal of this approach was to obtain convergence to optimality online without requiring an extra exploratory signal.
-The original approach added a term to the least-squares cost function that favored parameter estimates with lower LQR costs over estimates with higher costs, hence "cost-biased."
-This approach was proven to result asymptotic cost convergence online, at the cost of needing to solve a non-convex optimization at every other time step \cite{Campi98}.
+The original approach in \citep{Campi98} added a term to the least-squares cost function that favored parameter estimates with lower LQR costs over estimates with higher costs, hence "cost-biased."
+This approach was proven to result asymptotic cost convergence online, at the cost of needing to solve a non-convex optimization at every other time step.

-Subsequently, with a reformulation and a name change, OFU was the first adaptive LQR algorithm to yield a non-asymptotic regret bound of $\tilde{O}(\sqrt{T})$ \cite{abbasi2011}.
-However, it still required periodically solving a constrained non-convex optimization problem, and regret scaled exponentially with system dimension.
-Subsequent work resolved the poor dimension dependence for the special case of sparse dynamical systems \cite{ibrahimi2012sparseadaptiveLQR}.
-More recently, an SDP relaxation of the DARE was developed, leading to an OFU algorithm with polynomial dependence on system dimension \cite{cohen2019SDPdare} (although the exponent could be as large as $n^{16}$ \cite{simchowitz2020naive}).
+Subsequently, with a reformulation and a name change in \citep{abbasi2011}, the cost-biased approach became OFU.
+The regret bound obtained by \cite{abbasi2011} was the first $\tilde{O}(\sqrt{T})$ regret bound obtained for the adaptive LQR problem.
+However, OFU still required periodically solving a constrained non-convex optimization problem, and its regret scaled exponentially with system dimension.
+Subsequent work in \citep{ibrahimi2012sparseadaptiveLQR} resolved the poor dimension dependence for the special case of sparse dynamical systems.
+More recently, in \citep{cohen2019SDPdare}, a SDP relaxation of the DARE was developed, leading to an OFU algorithm with polynomial dependence on system dimension (although the exponent could be as large as $n^{16}$ per \citealp{simchowitz2020naive}).
 However, this approach also relies on either an initial stabilizing controller or an extremely small initial parameter error.
-Finally, although OFU is stable in theory, the state magnitude can become very large in practice.
-A recent algorithm, StabL, addressed this issue by injecting an exploratory signal of constant magnitude over a finite time window \cite{lale2022reinforcement}.
+Finally, it is worth noting that although OFU is stable in theory, the state magnitude can become very large in practice.
+A recent algorithm, StabL, proposed by \cite{lale2022reinforcement}, addressed this issue by injecting an exploratory signal of constant magnitude over a finite time window.

 In summary, cost-biased/OFU has the benefit of not requiring exploration for closed-loop stability, at least in theory.
 However, it is computationally very expensive, and recent work has shown that the need for exploration may be inescapable in practice.